jfpatrick/bipy-gui-manager/README.md

 The most important are:
  - `pyqt-manager create-project`: starts a wizard that guides you through the setup of a new PyQt project.
- - `pyqt-manager release`: release the project on CERN's repos.
+ - `pyqt-manager release`: release the project on CERN's repos _TODO_ .
- - `pyqt-manager dev-release`: _TODO_.
+ - `pyqt-manager dev-release`: _TODO when CO will have a strategy for this_.
- - `pyqt-manager self-update`: checks whether any update for itself is available and, if so, update itself.
+ - `pyqt-manager self-update`: checks whether any update for itself _TODO_ is available and, if so, update itself.
 Does not affect the application's code.
- - `pyqt-manager update-project`: checks whether any update for the project's dependencies is available and, if so, install them.
+ - `pyqt-manager update-project`: checks whether any update for the project's dependencies is available and, if so, install them _TODO_.
- - `pyqt-manager entry-points list`: lists all the entry-points of your application, if any.
+ - `pyqt-manager entry-points`: manages the entry-points of your application, if any. _TODO_
- - `pyqt-manager entry-points add`: adds an entry-points to your application.
- - `pyqt-manager entry-points delete`: adds an entry-points to your application.

 ## Contribute